cakephp/bakery.cakephp.org/2021/05/30/cakephp_3910_released.rst

 * Fixed 'text file busy' errors that occur with file caching and virtual machines.
-* Fixed type information being lost when translating tuple comparisions.
+* Fixed type information being lost when translating tuple comparisons.
 The surrogate queries did not inherit type map information.
 * Fixed types not being used when marshalling ``_ids`` and composite keys.
 * Added missing encoding to OAuth1 client when the consumer_key is a base64